Skip to main content

 When you think about menopause, symptoms like hot flashes and trouble sleeping may come to mind.
 You might not immediately think of memory problems as a symptom of menopause.

-But it’s common during menopause to experience trouble with mental tasks like concentration and memory.
+But it’s common during menopause to experience trouble with concentration and memory.
 Also dubbed “brain fog,” this type of mental fatigue can be triggered by hormone changes.
 If you’ve been experiencing cloudy or sluggish thinking, here’s what you need to know about brain fog and menopause.

 Brain fog isn’t a medical diagnosis.
-It is a general term that people use to describe “fuzzy” or slow thinking.
-Other symptoms that are sometimes described as brain fog include:
+It’s a general term that people use to describe “fuzzy” or slow thinking.
+Symptoms of menopause brain fog include:

 • Forgetfulness